arxinc/arx-rtos/arx_getting_started.md

 This script:

+* This script automatically launches QEMU and loads the ARX RTOS binary.
-* Launches QEMU with correct parameters
+* Run qemu.bat with correct parameters(see the uses note inside qemu.bat)
 * Loads the ARX binary automatically

-👉 No manual command setup required
+👉 No manual command setup required from user

 ---